 Now let’s talk about what makes the enzymes in CANNAZYM so beneficial for plants and how exactly they work.

-CANNA was founded in the early 90s and is a company with decades of experience in research and development of nutrients and growing mediums.
-This means that their team of highly trained specialists has spent years researching and testing what are the enzymes that specifically target the food source and cause of root binding, dead root material, and old cast off.
+CANNA was founded in the early 90s.
+The company has decades of experience researching and developing nutrients and growing mediums.
+The team of highly trained specialists has spent years researching and testing what enzymes specifically target the food source and cause of root binding, dead root material, and old cast off.
 These enzymes are now part of the CANNAZYM formula.
 And you can be confident they work as the company promises since the CANNAZYM formula hasn’t (officially) been changed in the past 20 years.

 Excited to find out more?
-We will now go through the details of exactly what CANNAZYM does and what it is used for.
+We will now walk you through what CANNAZYM does and its use in detail.

 CANNAZYM & Root Rot